openstack/osprofiler/README.rst

           profiler.stop()                # send to collector -> trace_stack[-2:]
                                          # trace_stack.pop()

-      Having (pranet_id, id) from all trace points is enough to build a tree of nested trace points.
+      it's simple to build a tree of nested trace points, having **(pranet_id, point_id)** of all trace points.

 * **What is actually send to to collector?**

   Trace points contain 2 messages (start and stop).
-These messages are send to collector:
+Messages like below are send to collector:

   .. parsed-literal::